seviet/landingpage/vsphere/PCF-NSX-Cookbook.md

 The following steps are required for Networking Overview Image:

 Pre-Req: DNS: Create Wildcard DNS Entries for System & Apps domains in PCF to map to the selected IP on the uplink (outside) interface of the NSX Edge in your DNS server.
 The wildcard DNS A record must resolve to an IP associated with the outside interface of the NSX Edge for it to function as a load balancer.
-You can either use a single IP to resolve both the system and apps domain, or one IP for each (total of two).
+You can either use a single IP to resolve both the system and apps domain, or one IP for each.

   1. Assign IP Addresses to the “Uplink” (outside) interface
     *	Typically you will have one SNAT and three DNATs per NSX Edge